sbunivedu/db-sql-examples/README.md

 ```
 </details>

-42. Find the total file length for producers who made at least on file prior
+42. Find the total file length for producers who made at least on film prior
     to 1930.
 <details>
 <summary>answer</summary>